jnnkhrtmnn/stock-outperformance-ml-pipe/README.md

 # Predict stock outperformance of benchmark index
-Simple machine learning pipeline for building a model that predicts outperfermance of a given stock to a benchmark index.
+Simple machine learning pipeline for building a model that predicts outperformance of a given stock to a benchmark index.

 ## Approach